- Home

 Reward yourself

-As you make progress with your resolutions, rewarding yourself for your milestones can help you stay motivated.
-For example, if you’ve lost several pounds in weight, treat yourself to a new outfit.
+As you make progress with your resolutions, rewarding yourself when you reach a milestone can help you to stay motivated.
+For example, if you’ve been attending an art class to hone your painting skills, treat yourself to some new paint brushes.
 Or buy that book you’ve been wanting to read.

 Try not to be too hard on yourself